-The Blakes Competition, Antitrust & Foreign Investment Group is widely acknowledged as the leading practice in Canada.
-Named “Competition Law Firm of the Year” for 2016 by Chambers Canada, Blakes houses a formidable team of practitioners with recognized expertise in every aspect of competition law and foreign investment review.
-The Competition group is frequently retained by major domestic and international companies and by international and domestic law firms to provide strategic counsel and representation in merger reviews, cartel investigations, abuse of dominance cases, distribution practices, advertising matters and other competition issues.
-Blakes’ lawyers have been involved in the largest and most complex mergers in Canadian history, and have led the Canadian aspects of some of the largest global transactions, including internationally recognized innovative matters.
+The Blakes Competition, Antitrust & Foreign Investment Group is repeatedly acknowledged as the leading practice in Canada.
+It has attracted a formidable team of practitioners and developed recognized expertise in every aspect of competition law and foreign investment review.
+Blakes is frequently retained by major domestic and international companies and by international and domestic law firms to provide strategic counsel and representation in merger reviews, cartel investigations, abuse of dominance cases, distribution practices, advertising matters and other competition issues.
 Blakes is also a leading firm with respect to securing merger approvals for non-Canadian purchasers under Canada’s foreign investment laws.

 Blakes has a proven track record of success in acting for clients on multinational transactions and investigations where co-ordination among counsel and agencies in the United States, Europe and other jurisdictions is a paramount objective.
-Blakes’ lawyers understand how Canada’s competition and foreign investment laws fit within the broader context of complex corporate transactions and business affairs.
-The Firm’s vast resources and leading expertise in virtually every area of business law enables its lawyers to provide clients with the timely, practical and strategic advice necessary to ensure compliance with competition laws while facilitating their transactions and assisting them in realizing their business objectives.
+Blakes lawyers understand how competition laws fit within the broader context of complex corporate transactions and business affairs generally.
+Blakes can draw on the Firm's vast resources and leading expertise in related practice areas, such as litigation, securities and intellectual property.
+The Firm's expertise and proven experience allow it to provide clients with the timely, practical and strategic advice necessary to ensure compliance with competition laws while facilitating their transactions and assisting them in realizing their business objectives.